• Skip to main content

 • Preheat the oven to 375 degrees Fahrenheit and line a loaf pan with parchment paper.
 Alternatively, lightly grease the loaf pan to ensure the meatloaf won't stick.

-½ cup tomato paste, ¼ cup maple syrup, 3 tablespoons apple cider vinegar, 2 tablespoons tamari
+• Whisk together 1/2 cup tomato paste, 1/4 cup maple syrup, 3 tablespoons apple cider vinegar, and 2 tablespoons tamari until smooth.
+Set aside.

-• In a large mixing bowl, mash together the lentils and chickpeas using either a fork, potato masher or process together in a food processor and transfer back to the mixing bowl (my preferred method).
-Make sure there is some remaining texture and the lentils and chickpeas are not over processed (see photos in post for reference).
+• In a large cup food processor, combine 2 cups green lentils and 1 (14 ounce) can chickpeas.
+Pulse until combined, making sure there is some remaining texture and the lentils and chickpeas are not over processed (see photos in post for reference).
+Transfer mixture to a mixing bowl.

 • After 30 minutes, remove the loaf, top with the remaining ketchup glaze, then bake for additional 15 minutes.